Trauma-Informed Practice Professional Development

 The department developed this training as part of our Disability Strategy commitment 1.3 to ‘Train school and departmental leaders in evidence-based approaches to support students with disability’.

 To inform the development of the pilot program our team contacted schools who had previously completed trauma-informed professional development.
 We received 442 survey responses and held 52 in-depth interviews and documented our findings in the report ‘Trauma-informed practice in an educational context’ (PDF 330KB).

 Respondents expressed an overwhelming desire to know more about the ways trauma impacts learning and how they can better support students with complex social and emotional needs.

-CESE’s ‘Trauma-informed practice in schools: An explainer’ offers a great introduction to trauma-informed practice for teachers, principals and other school staff.
+- CESE’s ‘Trauma-informed practice in schools: An explainer’ offers a more detailed introduction to trauma-informed practice for teachers, principals and other school staff.
 A discussion guide is also available.

 - Meet some of the volunteer facilitators who lead our trauma-informed practice foundation courses.